Mijago/D2-Gear-Calculator/README.md

 2) Download this repository https://github.com/Mijago/D2-Gear-Calculator/archive/refs/heads/master.zip
 3) Unzip the master.zip and note the path, for example `C:/Downloads/master/D2-Gear-Calculator-master/`.
 4) Open a command line by pressing Win+R and type "cmd".
-5) Navigate to the directory of the repository, for example using `cd C:/Downloads/master/D2-Gear-Calculator-master/`.
+5) In the command line, navigate to the directory of the repository, for example using `cd C:/Downloads/master/D2-Gear-Calculator-master/`.
 Using the `dir` command you should now see the "main.py".
 6) Install the dependencies with `C:/Downloads/python39/python.exe -m pip install numpy pandas matplotlib networkx`
 7) Edit `main.py` to your liking
-8) Execute it with `C:/Downloads/python39/python.exe main.py`
+8) Execute it in the command line with `C:/Downloads/python39/python.exe main.py`

 # Configuration
 Adapt the following configuration to your liking.